cmlimm/uni-projects/README.md

 Language processing tutorial for python, review of some basic libraries
 ### NFY-RSS
 RSS feed integrated with telegram bot
+### c_labs
+Labs and hometasks from university c course
+### matrix_module
+Python module written in C dedicated to working with matrixes
 ### python_labs
 Labs and hometasks from university python course
 ### spbseu_rating